hakanayaz/PIRQ_Draft/Module 1/Rust/README.md

 # Rust IR Tutorials

-In this tutorial we will build an IR using the same function that we used at C/C++ part via rust programming languages.
+In this tutorial we will build an LLVM IR using the same function that we used at C/C++ part via rust programming languages.
+Concept is trying to show the process with an exaple code.

 ## Installation